edselllll/NanoGPT-Learning/README.md

 ## Credit/Disclaimer

 Code in this repository is mainly from Andrej Karpathy's video, and is not mine.
 I only typed it out and followed the tutorial for learning purposes.
-All credits go to Andrej Karpathy.
+All credits go to Andrej Karpathy and also the researchers behind the paper.

+# References
+Vaswani, A., Shazeer, N., Parmar, N., et al. (2017) Attention Is All You Need. arXiv: 1706.03762.